 5 Signs You Need to Replace Your Ductwork

-There are a couple of other signs that can indicate ductwork needs to be replaced:
+There are several other hints that can indicate ductwork needs to be replaced:

 1.Your ducts are more than 15 years old.